There’s a Tea for That: Tips for Picking the Right Tea for What Ails You

 NAUSEA

-Ginger tea: With the medicinal properties of gingerol and shogaols, the ginger in its tea increases digestive responsiveness and speeds stomach emptying, which can reduce the feeling of nausea.
+Ginger tea: With the medicinal properties of gingerol and shogaols, the ginger in this tea increases digestive responsiveness and speeds up stomach emptying, diminishing nausea.

 SLEEPLESSNESS